 Dependent toxic people may forbid their partner to visit their friends and claim they only want to spend time with them.

 They also blame you for their faults.
-Somehow you drove them to drinking, smoking and gambling.
+Somehow you drove them to drink, smoke and gamble.
 Then they expect you to apologize.

 Toxic people are deeply insecure.
 Their natural counteraction is to exert absolute control over others to fuel their imagined authority.
 Anything or anyone that threatens their perceived control of a situation is either maligned or killed in the most extreme cases.
 Think about the incompetent toxic boss who will do anything to protect their position.

-Also consider those toxic relationships when the dominant partner controls the household finances, living arrangements, vacations and allocation of social times.
+Also consider those toxic relationships when the dominant partner controls the household finances, living arrangements, vacation, and allocation of social times.

 This can be as harsh as threatening or deeply offensive behavior, or something more subtle such as sarcasm, or something more serious such as ignoring them, derogatory remarks or playing cruel pranks and later justifying them as jokes.